Last updated on : 02 Jul, 2025

 Bladder control refers to your ability to store urine in the bladder and release it at an appropriate time.
 It involves coordination between bladder muscles, the nerves that control these muscles, and the muscles that control urine flow out of the bladder.

-Overactive bladder (OAB) and urinary incontinence (UI) are two conditions that affect bladder control.
-While both OAB and UI share symptoms of urgency and frequency, the critical difference is the presence of urine leakage in urinary incontinence.
-In an overactive bladder, the muscle contracts involuntarily, causing a sudden and urgent need to urinate.
-This urgency can occur even when the bladder is not complete.
+OAB and urinary incontinence (UI) are two conditions that affect bladder control.
+While both OAB and UI share symptoms of urgency and frequency, the critical difference is the presence of urine leakage in UI.
+In an OAB, the muscle contracts involuntarily, causing a sudden and urgent need to urinate.
+This urgency can occur even when the bladder is not completely filled.

 Here are some general considerations that can reduce frequent urination:

-Constipation can cause bladder pressure and frequent urination.
+Being constipated can put pressure on the bladder and cause frequent urination.
 Therefore, managing constipation by increasing fibre intake, staying hydrated and taking laxatives can help control frequent urination.

-Excess weight in the abdomen can pressure the bladder, causing it to empty more frequently than usual.
+Excess weight in the abdomen can put pressure on the bladder, causing the urge to empty more frequently than usual.
 Therefore, reducing excess body weight with physical activity and dietary changes can help prevent frequent urination.

 Certain foods and beverages increase bladder irritability, which triggers OAB symptoms and UI.
 Caffeine, in particular, has been shown to have a diuretic effect.
 It is a constituent of a variety of beverages and foods.
-Caffeine-containing products increase bladder pressure, which causes frequent urination.
-Therefore avoiding caffeine products can reduce frequent urination.
+Caffeine-containing products increase pressure on the bladder, which causes frequent urination.
+Therefore, avoiding caffeine products can reduce frequent urination.

 Besides caffeine, eliminating the following foods from the diet can also reduce frequent urination.